Wisconsin Highway 83: Route description

 WIS 83 begins at the Wisconsin–Illinois state line, just north of Antioch, Illinois, at the northern terminus of Illinois Route 83 (IL 83).
 WIS 83 heads north through Salem through the Westosha region of Kenosha County as Antioch Road.
 On the western edge of Paddock Lake, WIS 83 turns left on 75th Street and runs concurrently with WIS 50.
 WIS 75 continues north on 256th Avenue towards Kansasville.
 Outside of the town of Wheatland, WIS 83 turns northwest from WIS 50, crossing into Racine County and then heading into the city of Burlington as South Pine Street.

-By the end of 2008, WIS 83 will run along the new Burlington Bypass around the east side of the city, with an interchange at WIS 142, an at-grade four-way stoplight at WIS 11, another interchange at County Trunk Highway A (CTH-A), and finally an on/off ramp at WIS 36 (North Milwaukee Avenue) northeast of Browns Lake.
+WIS 83 runs along the new Burlington Bypass around the east side of the city, with an interchange at WIS 142, an at-grade four-way stoplight at WIS 11, another interchange at County Trunk Highway A (CTH-A), and finally an on/off ramp at WIS 36 (North Milwaukee Avenue) northeast of Browns Lake.
 The entire length of the eastern portion of the bypass will be signed as WIS 83 until the western section is completed sometime around the fall of 2010.

 WIS 83 and WIS 36 continue northeast on North Milwaukee Avenue to the intersection with WIS 20 (Beck Drive) outside of the city of Waterford.
 WIS 83 turns northwest onto Beck Drive, running concurrently with WIS 20 through Waterford.
 Upon reaching the city limits, Beck Drive becomes South 1st Street in Waterford, ending at East Main Street.

 At the corner of East Main and South 1st, WIS 83/WIS 20 turns west across the Fox River onto West Main Street, heading northwest and out of the city of Waterford.
 On the western edge of the city, WIS 83 turns towards the northwest while WIS 20 continues due west as High Drive.
 WIS 83 continues towards the northwest, briefly crossing into Walworth County for less than a mile before heading into Waukesha County and the Village of Mukwonago.
 On the southeast side of Mukwonago, WIS 83 crosses I-43 at exit number 43.

 WIS 83 runs through the village of Mukwonago as Rochester Street, winding under a railway trestle and through to its odd-angle downtown intersection with CTH-ES (Main Street/Fox Street).
 WIS 83 continues north towards the unincorporated communities of Genesee and Genesee Depot.
 Between the two towns, WIS 83 crosses WIS 59, turning to the west for about three blocks and crossing the railroad track that give the latter town its name.
 At the west end of Genesee Depot, WIS 83 abruptly turns to the north towards Wales.
 Continuing west on Depot Road leads to Ten Chimneys National Historic Landmark, the former home of Alfred Lunt and Lynn Fontanne.